menchelab/vrprot/README.md

 ### Run modul_Test.py

-This will fetch the some pdbs from the AlphaFold DB, colorcode the secondary structure and output an .obj file cotaining the 3D model and a .png texture file.
+This will fetch the some pdbs from the AlphaFold DB, colorcode the secondary structure and output an .glb file cotaining the 3D model with vertexcolors.

 If it cannot find you Chimerax insalltion you can use the "ch_path=" argument if you start the script, e.g.